Integrated Tactical Concepts LLC

 This course will cover in detail the methods used to resolve an armed/barricaded suspect.
 Team members will be exposed to team movement style, personnel management, breaching options, the use of canine, and the deployment of chemical agents.

-This course will expose tactical teams to the tactical capabilities of the Lenco fleet of armored vehicles.
+This course will expose teams to the tactical capabilities of several different types of armored vehicles.
+ITC instructors will tailor the tactics to fit each agencies choice of armored vehicle.
 The course will focus on deployment methods of the armored vehicle, used to maximize safety for the team and civilians alike.
 Tactical situations requiring the use of an armored vehicle will be covered in depth.

 This includes barricaded suspects, high-risk warrant service, hostage rescues, civilian evacuations, and rescue operations.
 The students will also be exposed to shooting platforms, personal equipment issues, and breaching options.